keatchong/GettingDataAndCleaningData/README.md

 # Objective

 Purpose of run_analysis.R is to process raw data from various files as shown in **Input** and produce an output file via the below sub-steps:
-+ Merges the training and the test sets to create single data set.
++ Merge the given training and the test data sets into a single data set for later processing.
-+ Extracts only the measurements on the mean and standard deviation for each measurement.
++ Extract only the measurements on the mean and standard deviation for each measurement.
-+ Rename the activities in the data set to use descriptive activity names
++ Replace the activities code in the data set to use descriptive activity names
-+ Labels the data set with descriptive variable names.
++ Relabel the data set with descriptive variable names.
-+ Creates a second,independent tidy data set with the average value of each variable for each activity and each subject.
++ Create a second,independent tidy data set to show the average value of each variable for each activity and each subject.
-+ Output second dataset to tidy_data.txt
++ Output second data set to file

 # Input